Early Oral-Motor Skills: Healthy, Happy Mouths and Faces

 • “Value-Added Packaging” is where children (and adults!) choose certain foods because of how the packaging looks, instead of thinking about the actual food they are eating.
 Help your child learn about foods and flavors by removing the packaging of the pouch from their eating experience—talk to them about what is in the puree, and the colors, smells, taste.
 Not only do they get to practice spoon feeding skills, but they are also exploring foods in a way that is less linked to picky eating.

-• The Sippy Cup (hard-spouted): Cup companies have marketed this cup as a “next step”; unfortunately, the child’s tongue and jaw work exactly the same as when using a bottle.
+Cup companies have marketed this cup as a “next step”; unfortunately, the child’s tongue and jaw work exactly the same as when using a bottle.
 Using a hard-spouted sippy is similar to using a bottle, and prolonged use can delay skill development and encourage a tongue thrust.

 • Avoid the sippy cup altogether and introduce straw and open cups instead.

-• The 360 Spill-Proof Open Cup: This tool is a great transitional tool since it avoids the suckling of the sippy cup and bottle.
+This tool is a great transitional tool since it avoids the suckling of the sippy cup and bottle.
 However, it’s still important to teach straw and open cup drinking, since the 360 Cup requires you to bite down on it (which is not true of actual open cup drinking).
 Use this cup until 24 months of age if needed.

-• Try the Honey Bear Cup (you squeeze it to send the liquid up the straw, and once the child rounds their lips on the straw, you pull the cup away—the child associates lip rounding and tongue retraction with getting liquid, and they learn to straw drink).
+Try the Honey Bear Cup (you squeeze it to send the liquid up the straw, and once the child rounds their lips on the straw, you pull the cup away—the child associates lip rounding and tongue retraction with getting liquid, and they learn to straw drink).

-• Open Cups:
+Open Cups:

-• What about Baby Led Weaning?
 If Baby-Led Weaning feels right for your family, you can do all of the above AND do baby-led weaning.
 Spoon feeding can be done in a way that asks your child’s permission and follows the child’s lead.
 You can incorporate as much spoon-feeding into your approach as you like —whatever feels best to you and your family.

-• What about Thumb and Finger Sucking?
 This is a bigger topic that is related to a child’s self-soothing skills.
 Introducing stick-shaped chewies (see above under “The Pacifier”) can help children transition to other soothing tools; however, some children really like their thumb or fingers when they find them!
 There are behavioral approaches, sprays, and sensory approaches to support the elimination of thumb-sucking.
 An early childhood therapy professional can help you navigate the options; one good resource is also Diane Bahr’s Nobody Ever Told Me (Or My Mother) That!.

 Additional Resources: